jose-neta/tao/the-tao-of-programming.md

 # The Tao of Programming

-Note: I copied this from https://www.mit.edu/~xela/tao.html and removed even more formating tags -- José Neta
+Note: I copied this from https://www.mit.edu/~xela/tao.html and removed even more formatting tags -- José Neta

 ## BOOK 1